 On May 8, 2017, Demi Lovato announced a collaboration with sportswear line Fabletics to support the United Nations' initiative, Girl Up.

-In May 2017, Demi Lovato partnered with Fabletics to create a limited edition activewear collection for the United Nations Foundation's Girl Up campaign to fund programs for marginalized adolescent girls.
+In May 2017, Demi Lovato partnered with Fabletics to create a limited edition activewear collection for the United Nations Foundation's Girl Up campaign.

 In June 2017, Demi Lovato was featured in Jax Jones's "Instruction" along with Stefflon Don.

-In September 2017, Demi Lovato was named a Global Citizen ambassador for championing the mental health of displaced children in Iraq and other communities.
+In September 2017, Demi Lovato was named a Global Citizen ambassador for championing the mental health of children displaced within Iraq and other communities.

 In November 2017, Demi Lovato released the single "Échame la Culpa" with Puerto Rican singer Luis Fonsi.